lwjohnst86/analyzing-cohorts-course/chapter3.md

 - All of the variables

 `@hint`
-- Check which variables are missing in the columns of `selection`.
+- Check which variables have missingness in the rows `selection`.

 `@sct`
 ```{r}